 Car Wrecks Caused Web Surfing While Driving on the Increase in Houston

-There has been a lot of discussion of texting while driving in the media lately…
+There has been a lot of discussion of car accidents caused by texting while driving in the media lately…

 and for good reason.